MENUMENU

 Tiny Teddy biscuits on a mini chocolate bar with candy canes underneath to resemble a Christmas sleigh

-If you have kids who are just bursting with excitement for Christmas, then these sleighs are a fantastic activity to get them into the kitchen in the lead up to Christmas.
+If you have kids who are just bursting with excitement for Christmas, then these sleighs are a fantastic activity to get kids in the kitchen in the lead up to Christmas.

 Why You're Going To Love This Recipe